 - Is other people’s property covered if stolen from my vehicle?

 - Am I covered if I drive in a foreign country?

 - Should I file a claim if it’s only slightly more than my deductible?

 - Do I have any recourse if my insurance company denies a claim?

 - Do I need to file an SR-22 for a DUI in my state?

 - Exactly who is provided coverage by my policy?

 - Should I bundle my homeowners policy with my auto?

 If you can’t answer these questions but you think they might apply to your situation, you might consider talking to an insurance agent.
-To find an agent in your area, fill out this quick form or go to this page to view a list of companies.
+To find an agent in your area, fill out this quick form.

 Parts of your insurance policy